8:25 Registration and Continental Breakfast

 Click here for more information about Alex.

-Daniel R. Hansen
+Daniel R. "Dan" Hansen

 A diplomatic problem-solver, Dan devotes approximately sixty percent of his practice to surety and construction law, representing sureties, contractors, owners, and construction materials manufacturers, including window manufacturers in commercial and residential claims, both in federal and state courts throughout the Southeast.
+His ability to remain diplomatic and solve complex problems also allows him to successfully represent clients in matters, including shareholder disputes and broker-dealer litigation.

 Daniel earned his B.A.,